wyhitcs/team-letsencrypt/D3/variability_perspective.md

 ###Feature Binding Time

+Features in Let's Encrypt are with different binding times, most features at run time, others at compile time.

 ####Environment

 - OS support:
-run-time binding, determined after deployed to a machine.
+**run time binding**, determined after deployed to a machine.

 - Python-version support:
-run time binding, determined after deployed to a machine and Let’s encrypt will automatically detect what versions of python are running in the machine.
+**run time binding**, determined after deployed to a machine and Let’s encrypt will automatically detect what versions of python are running in the machine.

 ####Client (GUI)

 - UI/Command switch:
-compile time binding, unable to be disabled after deployed to a machine.
+**compile time binding**, unable to be disabled after deployed to a machine.

-- Notification of configuration change: run time binding, can be disabled or enabled by user.
+- Notification of configuration change:
+**run time binding**, can be disabled or enabled by user.

 - User authority:
-compile time binding, with two authority level: user and super user.
+**compile time binding**, with two authority level: user and super user.

 - Virtual Environment:
-run time binding, can be enabled or disabled by user after deployed to a machine.
+**run time binding**, can be enabled or disabled by user after deployed to a machine.

-- multiple Usage:
+- Multiple Usage:
-compile time binding, unable to be specified after deployed to user's computer.
+**compile time binding**, unable to be specified after deployed to user's computer.

 - Input method:
-run time binding, can be specified by users using command line.
+**run time binding**, can be specified by users using command line.

 ####Plugin:
 - Web server support:
-compile time binding, always support web servers like apache, nginx.
+**compile time binding**, always support web servers like apache, nginx.

 ####Configuration:
 - Multiple Logging-level:
-run time binding, log level can be switched by command line.
+**run time binding**, log level can be switched by command line.

-- Allow specifying Encryption algorithm: run time binding, can be disabled after deployed to a machine.
+- Allow specifying Encryption algorithm:
+**run time binding**, can be disabled after deployed to a machine.

-- Editable Certificate and key storage path: run time binding, storage path can be changed after deployment and this feature can even be disabled by user.
+- Editable Certificate and key storage path:
+**run time binding**, storage path can be changed after deployment and this feature can even be disabled by user.

-- Editable Log file storage path: run time binding, storage path can be changed after deployment and this feature can even be disabled by user.
+- Editable Log file storage path:
+**run time binding**, storage path can be changed after deployment and this feature can even be disabled by user.

 - Personal profile:
-run time binding, users can edit their profile after installation.
+**run time binding**, users can edit their profile after installation.

-- Multiple Challenge solution: run time binding, users can manually select a way to solve the challenge.
+- Multiple Challenge solution:
+**run time binding**, users can manually select a way to solve the challenge.

 - Optional update way:
-run time binding, can be determined by users after installation.
+**run time binding**, can be determined by users after installation.

-- Optional ACME compliant services: run time binding, users can select other CAs (not only Let’s encrypt CA) to trust.
+- Optional ACME compliant services:
+**run time binding**, users can select other CAs (not only Let’s encrypt CA) to trust.

 - Optional redirect:
-run time binding, can be switched between http/https at anytime after getting SSL certificates.
+**run time binding**, can be switched between http/https at anytime after getting SSL certificates.

 - Verification method:
-run time binding, users can choose to do Domain verification (DV) or Organization verification (OV).
+**run time binding**, users can choose to do Domain verification (DV) or Organization verification (OV).

 - Revocation:
-run time binding, users can do revocation at any time.
+**run time binding**, users can do revocation at any time.

 - Adjustable key bit-length:
-run time binding, the length can be specified after deployed to user's machine
+**run time binding**, the length can be specified after deployed to user's machine

 - Valid period:
-compile time binding, the valid period can not be determined by users.
+**compile time binding**, the valid period can not be determined by users.

 - Email notification:
-compile time binding, users are not allow to disable this feature.
+**compile time binding**, users are not allow to disable this feature.

 ##Implementation Strategy